 Most people love it in a smooth and silky makhani gravy or in palak gravy.
-Though these 2 are the most popular dishes made with paneer, there are a lot many, that are lesser known but are super delicious.
+Though these 2 are the most popular dishes made with paneer, there are a lot many, that are lesser known but are super delicious & flavorful.

 I make various kinds of paneer dishes every other day as my kids love it in any form.
 I have compiled all of them here for easy access.
 So do bookmark this link on paneer recipes for easy reference!

-This collection of 60 paneer recipes will help you make restaurant quality foods at home.
+This collection of 60 paneer recipes will help you make restaurant quality foods at home with almost pantry staples.
 Most of these are restaurant style, healthy, home style, North Indian and South Indian recipes.
-The post also includes some easy snacks & popular Indian sweets made with paneer.
+This post also includes some easy snacks & popular Indian sweets made with chenna aka paneer.

 Most people prefer to use store bought paneer.
 However you can also make it at home following this post on how to make paneer.
 All the recipes will work with any – store bought or homemade paneer.
 If using store bought, choose the one without any starch or additives.

-If you are a vegan you can substitute Indian cheese with Tofu in most of these recipes.
-Some of the recipes also use cream which can be substituted with cashew cream.
+If you are a vegan you can substitute Indian cheese with extra firm Tofu in most of these recipes.
+Some of the recipes also use cream which can be substituted with cashew cream or any vegan cream.

 For easy access I have put these 60 recipes under 5 sections.